-“A lot of patients are sick and don’t feel good, and you just gotta remember that,” Stacie says.
+“A lot of patients are sick and don’t feel good, and you've just gotta remember that,” Stacie says.
 “We try to sympathize and empathize with their situations.”

 Ann Forchione and Ellen Ledyard

-After their father-in-law received a lifesaving kidney transplant, fraternal twins Ann Forchione and Ellen Ledyard knew where they had to work.
-Both are employed at Ohio State’s Comprehensive Transplant Center – Ann as an executive assistant and Ellen as a transplant coordinator.
+After a father-in-law received a lifesaving kidney transplant, fraternal twins Ann Forchione and Ellen Ledyard knew where they had to work.
+Both are employed at the OSUCCC — James: Ann as an executive assistant and Ellen as a transplant coordinator.

 The two make a point to see each other every day, whether just popping by to say “hi,” or sharing a car ride.